 In order to get an accurate assessment of your breakeven, it’s important to account for every expense – even hidden costs such as depreciation and interest on related loans.

-With financial management tools like Magnify, you can avoid overlooking these costs.
+With financial management tools, you can avoid overlooking these costs.
 You can easily enter transactions and track expenses, which translate into automated, real-time reports to help your decision-making.
 This knowledge is what leads you to a more accurate selling price.

 A true breakeven allows you to better assess your expenses and cut where you can.
 Additional costs might include health and liability insurance, rent, supplies, meals, utilities and other living expenses.